leidZhang/QCar-Remote-Control/README.md

 - <b>2023-09-26:</b> Refactored code to satisfy SOLID principle
 - <b>2023-10-11:</b> Initial setting GUI
 - <b>2023-10-13:</b> Keyboard control
+- <b>2023-10-30:</b> sensors on virtual QCar
 ## Future Work
-Implement video data streaming from the QCar to the workstation.
+Implement video data streaming from the physical QCar to the workstation.

 ## License
 This project is licensed under the Apache-2.0 license - see the LICENSE file for details.